cjacker/opensource-toolchain-bouffalo-lab/README.md

 ## T-Head XuanTie RISC-V linux gcc [Optional]

-**You need this toolchain to work with Linux. if you have no need to run a Linux on C906 core of BL808, just ignore this section.**
+**You need this toolchain to build and run Linux kernel. if you have no need to run a Linux kernel on C906 core of BL808, just ignore this section.**

 T-Head provide pre-built RISC-V 64bit linux toolchain (gcc v10.2.0), it can be download from [here](https://occ-oss-prod.oss-cn-hangzhou.aliyuncs.com/resource//1663142514282/Xuantie-900-gcc-linux-5.10.4-glibc-x86_64-V2.6.1-20220906.tar.gz).